ELODI: Ensemble Logit Difference Inhibition for Positive-Congruent Training: Introduction

-Another approach to PC-Training consists of averaging a number of models in a deep ensemble~\cite{lakshminarayanan2017deepensemble}.
-It is puzzling that this method would achieve state-of-the-art performance, since it does not explicitly optimize NFR, nor any surrogates, as part of the training process.
-More importantly, ensembling is not viable in real applications since it multiples the cost of inference by an integer factor.
-Therefore, a second key question arises: {\em Is it possible to achieve the PC-Training performance of ensembles at the cost of running a single model?}
+Even though using deep ensembles achieves state-of-the-art performance in terms of reducing NFR~\cite{yan2021pct}, it is nonviable in real applications at scale since it multiplies the cost of inference by an integer factor.
+Therefore, a second key question arises: {\em Is it possible to achieve the PC-Training performance of ensembles at the inference cost of a single model?}

-{\bf Key ideas and intuition}\\ To address the first key question above, we propose {\em a generalized distillation objective,} termed {\em Logit Difference Inhibition (LDI),} which relaxes the requirement of exact logit matching to only limiting significant displacement in certain logit elements, thereby giving the model more flexibility to improve accuracy.

-To address the second question, we consider ensembles having the same architecture and trained on the same dataset.
-Instead of applying LDI as model distillation, we enforce LDI between a single model and the ensemble.
-The result is a single model that achieves similar NFR reduction as the ensemble without sacrificing accuracy.

-These choices are motivated by the observation that negative flips, while not necessarily close to the decision boundary, frequently exhibit large variation in their relative distance across the ensemble.
-Thus, we use such deviations, which are reduced by ensembling, as a proxy of the likelihood of negative flip.
-However, we note that there are still negative flips that exhibit small deviations in their logits, so there is no shortage of exploration left to do.
-In practice, we train a single model by penalizing the difference of sample logits from the mean of a deep ensemble.
-While in theory the elements of the ensemble can be arbitrary, we independently train replicas of a single model with different random seeds.
-The result is what we call {\em Ensemble Logit Difference Inhibition} (\textbf{\ours}).
+\myparagraph{Key ideas.} To address the {\em first} key question above, we analyze the pattern of negative flip reduction in deep ensembles.
+We observe that deep ensembles reduce NFR by remedying potential flip samples that have relatively large variations in the logits space of different single models.
+When a deep ensemble is composed of member models with the same architecture but trained with independent initialization on the same dataset, which we denote as {\em homogeneous ensembles}, this behavior can be theoretically predicted and empirically validated.

+As illustrated in \cref{fig:teaser:a}, we independently train replicas of a single model with different random seeds to form the deep ensemble.
+We introduce a generalized distillation objective, Logit Difference Inhibition (LDI), which only penalizes the logit difference between the reference ensemble and the student single model on a subset of classes with the highest logit values.
+The result is what we call {\em Ensemble Logit Difference Inhibition} (\textbf{\elodi}).